VirtualRealityGroup/virtual-swamp-animals/README.md

 ### Authors and Contributors
-@marieurmano, @reidgill, and @EvanMAmstutz worked on this project in Spring 2016 for the University of Florida's Virtual Reality class taught by Benjamin Lok.
+[Marie Urmano](https://github.com/marieurmano), [Reid Gill](https://github.com/reidgill), and [Evan Amstutz](https://github.com/EvanMAmstutz) worked on this project in Spring 2016 for the University of Florida's Virtual Reality class taught by Benjamin Lok.

 ### References
 We utilized some models for our unity project.
 Listed below are the people credited for creating these aspects of our game.